-While the family is in the application lottery pool or on the waiting list, the family must immediately inform BHA of changes in contact information, including current residence, mailing address, email address and phone number.
-The changes must be submitted in writing.
+While the family is in the application random draw pool or on the waiting list, the family must immediately inform BHA of changes in contact information, including current residence, mailing address, email address and phone number.
+The changes must be submitted via the online applicant portal.
+Staff support will be provided if needed.